 With lots of known benefits for humans like weight loss, reduced cholesterol, lower blood sugar and many more, it’s not odd to think if it could help our pets too.
 While there are no studies with conclusive evidence on the effects of Apple Cider Vinegar on Dogs and Cats, a significant number of pets have experienced its amazing benefits.

-Apple Cider Vinegar is harmless to pet, only the organic, raw, unfiltered type.
+Apple Cider Vinegar is harmless to pets; only the organic, raw, unfiltered type though.
 Applied topically or included in your pet’s diet, it can help your pet’s body perform at its best.
 Here are some of the noted benefits of Apple Cider Vinegar for pet dogs and cats.

 Apple Cider Vinegar for Skin

 ACV is a great topical application to improve your pet’s skin and coat.
 Fill up a spray bottle with 50% Apple Cider Vinegar and 50% water.
 Spray this solution as a part of your pet’s grooming routine.
 Regular use will help you see improvement in the quality of your pet’s skin and coat.
 It is also an all-natural product and definitely better than commercial chemical alternatives.

 This solution can also be used before daily walks or outdoor adventures as a natural tick, flea, and pest repellent.
 Spritz it over your pet instead of pesticide-heavy chemical repellents.

 NOTE: It is very important to inspect your pet for ticks and fleas once they return home from the outdoors, irrespective of the repellent you use.

 Using an Apple Cider Vinegar rinse (1 cup ACV per 3 cups of water) after bathing your pet, can help relieve and better Itchy or Rough Skin.
 As a result, this can also lessen or eliminate dandruff in dogs and cats.
 It can even alleviate symptoms of Eczema and other Skin Allergies.